Post-Traumatic Stress Disorder Symptoms

 The problem is that it isn’t always easy to spot the indicators of this disorder as PTSD symptoms appear a few weeks or months after the event happened and physical reactions manifest in the later stage.
 This leads many people to ask, “How can you tell if someone has PTSD?”

 Whether it’s someone you love or yourself, here is more on what you need to know about Post Traumatic Stress Disorder.
-We’ll look at the effects and how to get help for PTSD symptoms and effects.
+We’ll look at the effects and how to get help from our residential PTSD treatment center.

 A man in uniform who’s experiencing Post Traumatic Stress Disorder symptoms